Grandmas Pecan Pie Filling

 Instructions

-- In a medium saucepan, stir together the pecans, brown sugar, corn syrup, butter, granulated sugar, eggs, vanilla and salt.
+- In a medium saucepan, stir together the pecans, brown sugar, corn syrup, butter, granulated sugar, and eggs.

-- Bring to a boil over medium high heat, stiffing frequently.
+- Bring to a boil over medium-high heat, stirring frequently.

 - Let cool to room temperature.

-- Can be stored up to a couple weeks
+- It can be stored for up to a couple of weeks.

 Notes